-When traveling to guest Wifis, e.g., at different customers sites, hotels, or public Wifis in general, I often have only IPv4 access to the Internet.
-Since I do not want to use IPv6 tunneling protocols such as Teredo, I decided to use the Cisco AnyConnect Secure Mobility Client to tunnel IPv6 between my test laboratory (Cisco ASA) and my computer.
+When travelling to guest Wifis, e.g., at different customers sites, hotels, or public Wifis in general, I often have only IPv4 access to the Internet.
+Since I do not want to use IPv6 tunnelling protocols such as Teredo, I decided to use the Cisco AnyConnect Secure Mobility Client to tunnel IPv6 between my test laboratory (Cisco ASA) and my computer.
 With a few changes on the ASA, my computer now gets a private IPv4 address and a global unicast IPv6 address out of my space at home.
 Since I am using a VPN tunnel to access the Internet from untrusted Wifis anyway, the overall process did not change that much.

-In the following I am showing a few screenshots but not a complete configuration guide for the AnyConnect Client.
+In the following, I am showing a few screenshots but not a complete configuration guide for the AnyConnect Client.

 (I assume that there is an AnyConnect Secure Mobility Client in place and running already.
 I also assume that native IPv6 is configured on the outside interface of the Cisco ASA as well.)

 Full IPv4 and IPv6 Tunnel

 If so, there are only two steps to activate IPv6 for the VPN tunnel: The creation of an IPv6 pool and the allocation of that pool in the connection profile:

 If a connection is made to this connection profile (in many cases over an IPv4-only network), the AnyConnect client gets addresses from both protocols:

 In the VPN monitoring section of the Cisco ASDM, both IPv4/IPv6 addresses are shown, too: